sadhanaarane/preWorkAssignmentSolution1/README.md

 # preWorkAssignmentSolution1
-This is a Prework assignment
+This is a Prework assignment.